chrbala/single-schema/README.md

 # Candidates for cross-flattener use
 * use validate to determine which reducer to pick with an OR operator
-* Array pushes add the child's shape, rather than the argument value

 # Possible features
 * Graphql support - build your schema